-- (a) Given the following three propositional variables, defined as statements in English: (5) - A = Caroline runs around the bush. - B = The grass grows around Roderick's feet. - C = Susan walks up the garden path.
+- (a) Given the following three propositional variables, defined as statements in English: (5)

+- A = All things must pass.

+- B = Brevity is the soul of wit.

+- C = Mighty oaks from little acorns grow.

 Translate the following two English sentences into propositional formulas: